wkhere/webassembly/README.md

 which you can flatten or better send to the socket as it is (via [Plug] & [Cowboy] for example).

+## Thanks

 Loosely inspired by [Markaby].

+## License

+The code is released under the BSD 2-Clause License.

 [markaby]: http://markaby.github.io/
 [plug]:    http://hex.pm/packages/plug